steve7171/draft-hmntsharma-bmp-over-tls/draft-hmntsharma-bmp-over-tls.md

 --- abstract

 The BGP Monitoring Protocol (BMP) defines the communication between a BMP station and multiple routers.
-This document describes **BMP over TLS**, which uses Transport Layer Security (TLS) to ensure secure transport between the router and the BMP monitoring station.
+This document describes BMP over TLS, which uses Transport Layer Security (TLS) to ensure secure transport between the router and the BMP monitoring station.
 It updates RFC 7854 regarding BMP session establishment and termination.

 --- middle